richardbiely/gaia-ecs/README.md

 // Disable the first entity
 w.EnableEntity(e1, false);

-ecs::EntityQuery q = w.CreateQuery().All<Position>();
+ecs::Query q = w.CreateQuery().All<Position>();
 containers::darray<ecs::Entity> entities;

 // Fills the array with only e2 because e1 is disabled. q.ToArray(entities);

 // Fills the array with both e1 and e2.
-q.SetConstraint(ecs::EntityQuery::Constraint::AcceptAll);
+q.SetConstraint(ecs::Query::Constraint::AcceptAll);
 q.ToArray(entities);

-// Fills the array with only e1 because e1 is disabled. q.SetConstraint(ecs::EntityQuery::Constraint::DisabledOnly);
+// Fills the array with only e1 because e1 is disabled. q.SetConstraint(ecs::Query::Constraint::DisabledOnly);
 q.ToArray(entities);
 ```

-EntityQuery creates a cache internally.
+Query creates a cache internally.
 Therefore, the first usage is a little bit slower than the subsequent usage is going to be.
 You likely use the same query multiple times in your program, often without noticing.
 Because of that, caching becomes useful as it avoids wasting memory and performance when finding matches.

 ## Simple iteration
 The simplest way to iterate over data is using ecs::World::ForEach.<br/>